 Mogollon Campground, although not directly in the Woods Canyon Recreation area, sits just outside and is only two miles from the lake.
-For those who like spectacular views, this campground is one of the closest to the Mogollon Rim.
+For those who like spectacular views, this location is great for Mogollon Rim Camping.

 Fishing and boating are available at Woods Canyon Lake which is approximately three miles from the campground on Road 105.